scanny/python-pptx/docs/dev/analysis/features/cht-area-chart.rst

 .. highlight:: xml

-Minimal working XML for a single-series column plot.
+Minimal working XML for a single-series area plot.
 Note this does not reference values in a spreadsheet.::

   <?xml version='1.0' encoding='UTF-8' standalone='yes'?>